-The Brenta's Dolomites are for normal alpinists and hikers mainly known for it's unique system of vie ferrate on which you can cross the whole group.
-But non of these "iron ways" leads on a major summit, so if you want to climb one of them, you will have to do some real climbing.
+The Brenta's Dolomites are for normal alpinists and hikers mainly known for its unique system of vie ferrate on which you can cross the whole group.
+But none of these "iron ways" leads to a major summit, so if you want to climb one of them, you will have to do some real climbing.

-If you look at Cima Tosa from west and north side, you can hardly imagine that it is possible for normal climbers to reach the summit.
-But the weak point is on the south east side, where there are horizontal layers of less steep rock and much rubblestones.
+If you look at Cima Tosa from the west and north side, you can hardly imagine that it is possible for normal climbers to reach the summit.
+But the weak point is on the southeast side, where there are horizontal layers of less steep rock and much rubblestone.
 Cima Tosa normal route shows a "vice versa" character: the only climbing section is at the beginning of the ascent and the higher you get the less steep the terrain becomes and when you expect to be on top there is still a nice glacier cap.

 There is no mountain with comparable height south of the Cima Tosa.
 So if you are lucky to be on top with fine weather, the summit offers a splendid panorama, especially to the glacier mountains of the Adamello-Presanella group and the lower alps around the Lago di Garda.

-First ascent of Cima Tosa by the englishmen Ball and Forster accompagnied by M. Nicolussi, August 9th 1865, on the route that remained the normal route.
+The first ascent of Cima Tosa by the Englishmen Ball and Forster accompanied by M. Nicolussi, August 9th 1865, on the route that remained the normal route.
 (This info comes from the basic book of climbing history "Die Erschließung der Ostalpen", Berlin 1894.
-There the author Karl Schulz writes that there was no sufficient proof for an earlier ascent by the italian G. Loss from Cles on July 19th 1865.
-In these times before the first world war italian and german people did not like each other well and I have found many unfair statements of germans in old books.
-This could be another as G. Loss is often named as first climber.
-Any historic info about this fact is appreciated)
+There the author Karl Schulz writes that there was no sufficient proof for an earlier ascent by the Italian G. Loss from Cles on July 19th 1865.
+In these times before the first world war Italian and german people did not like each other well and I have found many unfair statements of germans in old books.
+This could be another as G. Loss is often named as the first climber.
+Any historic info about this fact is appreciated).

 starting point is the well-known winter-ski resort Madonna di Campiglio (1515 m). highest parking is at the Rifugio Valsinella (1513 m).
 From here a marked mountain path (Nr.
 317 to Rif.
 Casinei then Nr.
 318) brings you to the